DoMinhCat/C_Final/README.md

 end with ; to be able to execute multiple cmds in one run SELECT without where: print on the go
-SELECT with WHERE (no indexing) : print on the go with a compare to check condition (like above + check) SELECT with WHERE (indexing) : look up hash table, return list of Rows\*, loop through result rows and print on the go
+SELECT with WHERE (no indexing) : print on the go with a compare to check condition (like above + check) SELECT with WHERE (indexing) : look up hash table, return list of Row*, loop through result rows and print on the go

 Bugs known: